pysal/momepy/docs/user_guide/data_structure.rst

 in dedicated :doc:`section <elements/tessellation>` of this guide.

-Generally, we can work with any kind of morphological element which fits selected function, there is no restriction.
+Generally, we can work with any kind of morphological element which fits the selected function, there is no restriction.
 Sometimes, where documentation refers to buildings, other elements like blocks can be used as well as long as the principle remains the same.